Summary

 20 Minute(s)

-Assign student pairs or have each student find a partner.
-Display slide 7 and give student pairs time to read the definitions for consistent, inconsistent, dependent, and independent.
+Have students find a new partner or assign them.
+Display slide 7 and give pairs time to read the definitions for consistent, inconsistent, dependent, and independent.
 Remind students these definitions are also on the Note Catcher handout for later reference.

 As students finish sketching the graphs, go to slide 9.
-On the handout, ask student pairs to describe each type of system of equations.
+On the handout, ask pairs to use their own words to describe each type of system of equations.
 The goal is for each student to have both visual and verbal representations of the different types of systems of equations on their handout.

 As students finish writing their descriptions, bring the class together to go through slides 10–12.
 Have students use these slides to confirm that they put the graphs in the right columns.
 Encourage students to write down any information from the slides that they may be missing on their handouts.